TissueImageAnalytics/tiatoolbox/docs/installation.rst

 Using Docker
 ==================

-If you would like to run TIA toolbox in an isolated environment, you can use our `Docker image <https://github.com/tissueimageanalytics/tiatoolbox-docker/pkgs/container/tiatoolbox>`_ .
-We host different Dockerfiles in our `tiatoolbox-docker <https://github.com/TissueImageAnalytics/tiatoolbox-docker>`_ github repository.
-Please report any issues related to docker image in the `tiatoolbox-docker <https://github.com/TissueImageAnalytics/tiatoolbox-docker>` repository.
+To run TIA toolbox in an isolated environment, use our `Docker image <https://github.com/tissueimageanalytics/tiatoolbox-docker/pkgs/container/tiatoolbox>`_ .
+We host different Dockerfiles in our github repository `tiatoolbox-docker <https://github.com/TissueImageAnalytics/tiatoolbox-docker>`_.
+Please report any issues related to the docker image in the repository `tiatoolbox-docker <https://github.com/TissueImageAnalytics/tiatoolbox-docker>`.

 After `installing Docker <https://docs.docker.com/get-docker/>`_ (or Docker Desktop), you can use our TIA toolbox image in 3 different ways.